Using machine learning to predict if cancer cells can repair themselves

 The Problem: how do cancer cells develop?

 Healthy cells have mechanisms that help them repair damage that naturally occurs over time.
-When a single strand of DNA breaks, cells can copy from the paired bases on the other strand of the same chromosome.
-But when both strands of the chromosome break, cells copy from the same gene on the other chromosome, in a process called homologous recombination repair, or HRR.
+When a single strand of DNA breaks, the DNA can be copied from the paired bases on the other strand of the same chromosome in order to repair the damage.
+However it’s also possible for both strands of the chromosome to break, which requires specialized machinery to copy from the same gene on the other chromosome.
+This process is called homologous recombination repair, or HRR.
 The book Gene describes this well:

 When DNA is damanged by a mutagen, such as X-rays, genetic information is obviously threatened.
 When such damage occurs, the gene can be recopied from the “twin” copy on the paired chromosome: part of the maternal copy may be redrafted from the paternal copy, again resulting in the creation of hybrid genes.

 Once again, the pairing of bases is used to build the gene back.
 The yin fixes the yang, the image restores the original: with DNA, as with Dorian Gray, the prototype is constantly reinvigorated by its portrait.
 Proteins chaperone and coordinate the entire process- guiding the damaged strand to the intact gene, copying and correcting the lost information, and stitching the breaks together – ultimately resulting in the transfer of information from the undamaged strand to the damaged strand.